Our first AnA-Event in Denmark!

 - Louis Becker, Design Principal and partner at Henning Larsen, www.henninglarsen.com.

 Kim Herforth Nielson is the driving force behind 3XN since the foundation in 1986.
 For him the art of architecture is to build a sculpture around the patterns of movement and the synergies that arise between people.
-Amanda Levete founded her office AL_A in 2009, which since then refined an intuitive and strategic approach to design.
-Earlier this year she was awarded with the Jane Drew Prize for architects who have strengthened the progress of women in the industry.
+Tatiana Bilbao is a Mexican architect whose innovative works often merged geometry with nature.
+She was committed to collaboration as an essential feature of her work and tries to regenerate spaces in order to humanize them as a reaction to global capitalism, opening up niches for cultural and economic development.
+Tatiana Bilbao will have a solo exhibition at Louisiana Museum of Modern Art in 2019.
 Third speaker is Louis Becker from Henning Larsen.
 Over the three decades at the office, he has played an integral role in the internationalization of Henning Larsen and is spearheading Henning Larsen’s successful entry and positioning in the North American market.
 He believes that architecture must speak directly to users and give back to the society in which it exists.

 Look forward to exciting lectures and discussions with our inspiring guest speakers.
 The open and personal atmosphere creates an evening ideal for networking and exchange.